hamiltonw/HiDimKDE/README.md

 # HiDimKDE
-Explorations of High Dimensional Kernel Density Estimate, using Gaussian kernels
+Explorations of High Dimensional Kernel Density Estimate, using Gaussian kernels.
+Toy example in 2d and 25d, together with Matlab softare for generating them.